 export_session_string() anytime before stopping the client…

-…and save the resulting (quite long) string somewhere.
-You can use this string as session name the next time you want to login using the same session; the storage used will still be completely in-memory:
+…and save the resulting string.
+You can use this string by passing it as Client argument the next time you want to login using the same session; the storage used will still be in-memory:

-Session strings are useful when you want to run authorized Pyrogram clients on platforms like Heroku, where their ephemeral filesystems makes it much harder for a file-based storage engine to properly work as intended.
+Session strings are useful when you want to run authorized Pyrogram clients on platforms where their ephemeral filesystems makes it harder for a file-based storage engine to properly work as intended.